org2blog/org2blog/.github/ISSUE_TEMPLATE/bug_report.md

 - Can you log into your blog using that browser?
 - Can you create or edit a post using that browser?

+### Hardware Issues

+It is easy to diagnose odd computer and router behavior and that might have been reported to address issues working with WordPress's XML-RPC.
+However for most of us rebooting the server is neither trivial nor easy and in fact can be a very bad idea.
+Only consider that route if you know what you are doing.

+- Have you tried rebooting your computer?
+- Have you tried rebooting your router?
+- Have you tried rebooting your server?

 ### Minimal Reproducible Example

 Read about creating a [Minimal Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) to learn about the best way to write a BR.
 Although the post is tailored for their discussion board, the techniques and strategies apply perfectly to report a bug.
 After reading about their approach a couple of times, please move forward with the BR.